-Freshman Orientation shapes new students’ experiences with everything from scavenger hunts to charity activities that, in addition to encouraging new friendships, facilitate students discovering Helena and absorbing a key part of the Carroll experience—helping others.
+Freshman Orientation shapes new students’ experiences by encouraging new friendships, facilitate students discovering Helena, and absorbing a key part of the Carroll experience—helping others.

-Carroll College would like to invite all new and transfer students--and their parents--to join us for 2014 New Student Orientation.
-The student orientation program will be held from Thursday, August 21 through Sunday, August 24.
-The parent orientation program will be held from Thursday evening, August 21, through Friday evening, August 22.
-Move-in day is Thursday, August 21.
-For more information on New Student Orientation, contact Patrick Harris, Director of Student Activities and Leadership, at 406.447.4380 or on email at email@example.com.
+Carroll College would like to invite all new and transfer students--and their parents--to join us for 2016 New Student Orientation.
+The student orientation program will be held from Thursday, August 18 through Sunday, August 21.
+The parent orientation program will be held from Thursday evening, August 18, through Friday morning, August 19.
+Move-in day is Thursday, August 18.
+For more information on New Student Orientation, contact Patrick Harris, Director of Student Activities and Leadership, at 406.447.4380 or on email at firstname.lastname@example.org.

 Campus housing at Carroll will provide you with a bed, mattress, closet, desk, desk chair, cable television connection and computer data port.
 Items you may want to pack would include:

 Campus housing at Carroll College will provide you with a safe living and learning environment.
 To enhance the safety of all residents living in community, we ask you to not bring these items with you to college: